UltrosBot/Ultros-contrib/URL-tools/README.md

   zen: false  # Whether to use GitHub Zen for URLs that are unhandleable
               # Disable and the bot will be silent for them
   formatting: {}  # See documentation if you want to change the formatting and remember to prefix each value  with !!python/unicode
+  random_sample_size: 5  # Maximum watchers/stargazers/tags/etc to use when a random sample is taken

   # You need to authenticate if you want to raise the API limits, which is highly recommended.
   # Make your own application at https://github.com/settings/applications/new and enter the client ID and secret here.